 Virginia Blake is a lecturer in nutrition and a specialist in childhood obesity.
 She lectures on undergraduate and post-graduate qualifications in both nutrition and health and social care .
 She has developed delivered award winning obesity intervention and prevention projects in community settings funded by the NHS.
 She also runs a busy private nutrition practice where she specialises in child health and autoimmune disorders.
-She is currently completing an MSc in Nutritional Medicine at the University of Surrey.
+She has recently completed an MSc in Nutritional Medicine at the University of Surrey.

 Adam Collins PhD

 Sephora Day BSc DipEd

 Sephora is a qualified secondary school science teacher with over 16 years experience in the UK education system.
 She completed a Bachelor Science Degree and Graduate Diploma in Education, both at the University of Melbourne in Australia.
 Sephora’s extensive teaching experience has included roles such as NQT Co-Ordinator assessing newly qualified teachers and is currently the Head of Biology in a private sixth form college.
 Sephora joined BCNH in 2011, lecturing on the Science Foundation Program prior to the Introduction to Biochemistry and Cytology module.